1) Wake up. Get dressed.

 -1 Thessalonians 5:11, English Standard Version

-While you may be working a living room, coffee shop or even on the road, pursue relationships with classmates and professors.
+While you may be working in a living room, home office or even the dinning room, pursue relationships with classmates and professors.

 When participating in online discussion boards, personally reach out to classmates.
 A quick message about an assignment or chapter in the book brings the online experience closer to the classroom.

 "Productivity is never an accident.
 It is always the result of a commitment to excellence, intelligent planning, and focused effort.

 Distractions happen everyday.
 Planning ahead though, can minimize what goes on when needing to finish a few assignments.These small amounts of time add up and will lessen the load of finishing all of your homework needed for your classes.

 Create a list of things to accomplish every day, and feel the satisfaction of checking them off your list.
 This will also help you stay on track, and avoid unnecessary distractions.